hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 monika --logs
 ```

-You can flush the log history with the flush option. there is no `-f` short flag for this command.
+You can flush the log history with the `--flush` option. there is no `-f` short flag for this command.

 ```bash
 monika --flush
 ```

-You must respond with a capital `"Y"` to confirm if you want to flush the logs.
+You must respond with a capital `"Y"` to confirm if you want to flush the logs or use the `--force` flag to force a Yes without prompting.

 ## Postman